indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

     (stop-server (:server this))
     (dissoc this :server)))
 ```
 This `defrecord` creates a component named `WebServer` that takes in a single argument that is the port number.
 As you can see, we have called the `start-server` helper function on the `start` function of the component's lifecycle, which is the running HTTP server.
-Identically we call the `stop-server` helper function on the `stop` function of the component's lifecycle.
+Identically you will call the `stop-server` helper function on the `stop` function of the component's lifecycle.

 The final function you will need is a function that kicks off the component.
 ```